Amelie Schoenenwald

-Amelie Karin Josephine Schoenenwald (born 1989) is a German biologist and reserve astronaut.
+Amelie Karin Josephine Schoenenwald (born 1989) is a German biochemist and reserve astronaut.
+She was chosen as a reserve astronaut in the European Astronaut Corps in 2022.

 After studying at the Technical University of Munich from 2009 to 2015, Schoenenwald earned a PhD in integrative structural biology at the Medical University of Vienna in 2020.
-She was chosen as a reserve astronaut in the European Astronaut Corps in 2022.
-By the time of her selection, she had worked in industry for a few years.
+By the time of her selection as an astronaut, she had worked in industry for a few years.

 Early life

 Amelie Karin Josephine Schoenenwald was born in 1989 in Germany.
 She is a native of Landau an der Isar, in Bavaria, Germany.
 In an interview for Passauer Neue Presse, Schoenenwald explained how she desired to become an astronaut when she was young, and read every space book available at the local library.
 She recounted that the more she got older, the more she felt her goal was unrealistic, which led her to initially pursue a different career path and study what interested her.
 She studied at the Technical University of Munich, where from 2009 to 2015, she earned three degrees: a bachelor's degree in molecular biotechnology, a master's degree in industrial biotechnology, and a master's degree in biochemistry.